 There's a lot to keep in mind when you want to implement or improve your company's data management.
 The good news is that lots of companies like yours are successfully managing their data and you can learn what has worked for them.

 Your company's data management plan or strategy will always depend on your unique software stack, database, and company size.
-However, the following best practices and techniques are good starting points to adapt and customize to your business with the level of complexity you need.
+However, the following best practices and techniques are good starting points to adapt and customize based on your needs.

 Vendors like Google offer data catalogs as a complementary product for data management.
 These products are essentially search bars to make data assets easy to find and categorize.